mpv-player/mpv/DOCS/man/options.rst

     Runtime changes to this are ignored (the current option value is used whenever the renderer is created).

-    The old aliases ``--opengl-hwdec-interop`` and ``--hwdec-preload`` are barely related to this anymore, but will be somewhat compatible in some cases.

 ``--hwdec-extra-frames=<N>``
     Number of GPU frames hardware decoding should preallocate (default: see